UPDATES

 - Contact precautions must be maintained for duration of the diarrhea

-- It is not recommend to test asymptomatic carriers or to treat those identified individuals for infection control purposes.
+- It is not recommended to test asymptomatic carriers or to treat those identified individuals for infection control purposes.

 - Use chlorine-containing cleaning agents or other sporicidal agents